-This 4mm/OO gauge layout set in 1970 New Cross, London.
-The layout represents a stub of a truncacted urban branch and features a run round loop and exchange to a privately run rail-served industrial complex.
+This 4mm/OO gauge layout set in 1970s' North West England.
+The layout represents a stub of a truncacted urban branch and features a run round loop and exchange to a currently off-scene parcels depot.

 Coldblow Lane is a real place, situated in New Cross and is more famously known as the location of Millwall FC's ground.
 This area was once the meeting point between the East London Railway and the network of South London lines.

 In 1865, the East London Railway Company took ownership of the Brunel's pedestrian Thames Tunnel from Wapping to Rotherhithe and over the next few years laid rails to ultimately connect Shoreditch to New Cross via Surrey Docks, with branches linking to Whitechapel and Old Kent Road completed by 1884.

 The East London Railway Company owned the infrastructure but it was operated by its controlling railways (GER, LB&SCR, LCDR, SER, the Metropolitan Railway and the District Railway).
 Trains were initially operated by the GER, LB&SCR and the SER.
 In 1913, the ELR line was electrified, the controlling railways funding the upgrade and the Metropolitan Railway providing the rolling stock.
 After the grouping, the LNER ran the goods trains on the ELR, the Metropolitan (latterly part of the London Underground) continued to run the passenger services.
 Goods services over the ELR were withdrawn in 1962.

 These days the line is part of the London Overground network.